Dancing

 Altogether the influences generated a outflowing of innovation and creativity.

-Dime a Dance Halls boosted moral during The Depression, and Swing captured the revival of the country.
+Dime-a-Dance Halls boosted moral during The Great Depression, and Swing boosted morale during the war years.

 Thankfully, the dances of this period were saved from oblivion by a new generation seeking connection and social interaction.
 Learning from their grandparents, movies and the few remaining practitioners, a new flowering began in groups, camps, and venues across the world.
 We celebrate this preservation and re-imagining in new youthful energy.